 An international sound and intermedia ensemble, creating, performing and producing new work, composed and improvised.
-Director: Roger Dean Go to www.australysis.com to see austraLYSIS' current and recent activities.

-austraLYSIS incorporates LYSIS, the former European contemporary music group, also founded by Roger Dean (double bass; keyboards; composer; computer interaction) and Hazel Smith (violin; text-creator). austraLYSIS has premiered and/or commissioned more than 100 musical compositions and new media performance works from many countries.
-It has performed in most parts of the world, including Europe (UK, Belgium, Norway, Denmark, Holland, Germany), Asia (Hong Kong, Philippines, Indonesia, India, Malaysia), USA and Australasia.
+Director: Roger Dean austraLYSIS incorporates LYSIS, the former European contemporary music group, founded in 1970 in London.
+Both were founded by Roger Dean (double bass, keyboard, composer, computer interaction) and Hazel Smith (violin, text-creator). austraLYSIS has premiered and/or commissioned more than 100 musical compositions and new media performance works from many countries.
+It has performed in most parts of the world, including Europe (UK, Belgium, Norway, Denmark, Holland, Germany), Asia (Hong Kong, Philippines, Indonesia, India, Malaysia), USA, and Australasia.